sonmezarda/Assembler-ASR0316/README.md

 ```
 EQU screen #0xFFFC // EQU can be used to define constant
-EQU color #0xe053 // The # symbol can be used for numeric values
+EQU color #0xe053 // The # symbol is used for numeric values
 // numeric values can be hex, binary or decimal ( #0xABCD, 0b00100111, #58 )
 // all numerics must be between 0 - 65565

-MOV r1, $screen // The $ prefix can be used to denote constants.
+MOV r1, $screen // The $ prefix is used to denote constants.
 MOV r2, #2
 STR r2, [r1, #3] // [rx, #numeric] Can be used for address shifting
 MOV r3, $color